 These areas can be reserved by visiting our District Office at 4150 Temescal Street.
 For pricing and availability, call us at 916-966-1036 or email us at firstname.lastname@example.org

-Please email Nick Davison to get additional information on rental cost for each Indoor and Outdoor Facility, deposit, security and insurance requirement.
+Please email email@example.com to get information on rental cost for each Indoor and Outdoor Facility, deposit, security and insurance requirement or visit the Facility Rentals webpage.

 The District allows bounce houses at Fair Oaks and Miller Parks only when renting the Picnic areas.
 The bounce houses can only be set up in designated areas of the park.
 The District requires that the renter supply an original copy of the Bounce House Company's Liability Insurance naming the Fair Oaks Recreation & Park District as additionally insured for $1,000,000 for the day of the event.
 Documentation of insurance must be on file at the District Office 30 days prior to the event.
 The District can provide a list of the bounce house companies whose insurance is current and on file at the District.